 But it’s when Cleese pulls down a four-poster murphy bed from his classroom wall that things get really weird: he proceeds to have matter-of-fact intercourse with his wife in front of the students to demonstrate how things work, while simultaneously reprimanding the students for not paying attention or passing notes.
 Only Cleese could seem so earnest and likeable in this position.

-No one does awkward, neurotic sex quite like Woody Allen, and the results are usually hilarious.
-Which is fortunate, because we don’t think we could stomach Allen in a straight-up sex scene.
-It’s hard to pick just one, but a favorite of ours is when Howard Cosell joins a newlywed couple in their hotel room — complete with cheering crowd — to give a live, on-the-spot telecast of their honeymoon night, a la ABC’s Wild World of Sports.
-It’s all done in the style of a boxing match, with a starting bell and Woody Allen making his entrance with a white towel around his neck.
-Cosell gives running commentary as the marriage is consummated under a shiny peach blanket, then climbs into bed with the couple for the post-coital interviews.
-Our favorite Cosell commentary?
+If you can get past the retro references (e.g. “the bride wore the traditional virginal white,” “[they] are now man and wife”) and the abuse allegations against Woody Allen (difficult, we know), the Wild World of Sports parody in this early comedy is awkward sex at its best.
+Howard Cosell joins a newlywed couple in their hotel room — complete with cheering crowd — to give a live, on-the-spot telecast of their honeymoon night.
+It’s all done in the style of a boxing match, with a starting bell and the husband making his entrance with a white towel around his neck.
+Cosell gives running commentary as the marriage is consummated under a shiny peach blanket, then climbs into bed with the couple for the post-coital interview.
+Points for the acknowledgment of female dissatisfaction in the inept hands of male delusion.
+Best Cosell commentary?
 “He’s wearing a green corduroy suit.”

-Funny sex isn’t limited to comedies — take the macabre movie AMERICAN PSYCHO.
+Funny sex isn’t limited to comedies — take the macabre movie American Psycho (based on the disturbing — some have argued woman-hating, others have argued man-hating — book by Bret Easton Ellis).
 Christian Bale, as Patrick Bateman, hosts two prostitutes and explains to them the genius of Phil Collins.
 “I also think Phil Collins works best within the confines of the group, rather than as a solo artist,” he tells them, and the tone of his voice lets them know they shouldn’t even think about disagreeing.
 “And I stress the word artist.
 This is ‘Sussudio.’
 Great great song.”
 Bale then proceeds to have sex with the two women — to ‘Sussudio’! — while vamping in the mirror: he points at himself, winks, flexes his muscles, and runs his hand through his hair like Christian Grey in 50 Shades of Grey.
-It’s not exactly slapstick, but the dark humor is a welcome relief in this bleak tale.
+It’s not exactly slapstick, but the dark humor is a welcome relief in this bleak tale of nightmarish misogyny.

 Funny sex isn’t always intentional.
 At least, we’re assuming we weren’t meant to laugh when Clive Owen is interrupted, mid-sex with Monica Belluci, by a gang of men with guns and never once removes his penis from her vagina, despite dodging bullets and slaying multiple attackers.
 He rolls off the bed, spins across the floor, bounces off objects, and, for the finale, pushes Belluci against the wall for her orgasmic climax.
 She has her eyes closed the entire time and it’s unclear whether she’s clueless about all the gunshots or simply turned on by them.
 Either way, she gets her happy finish.
 We know: it sure sounds like a joke, but we think it was meant simply to be hot and action-packed.
-Perhaps the filmmakers knew that the hormone-addled guys in the audience would just go with it — this is Monica Belluci we’re talking about, after all.
+Though Owen’s groan-inducing follow-up line — “Talk about shooting your load” — may suggest otherwise.

 5. A FISH CALLED WANDA (1988)

 Remember how we said that filmmakers often feel freer to get kinky when the sex is being played for comedic value?
-Enter Jamie Lee Curtis’s Wanda — a cross-dresser with a serious foreign language fetish — and her boyfriend Otto, played by Kevin Kline.
+Enter Jamie Lee Curtis’s Wanda — a shameless foreign language fetishist — and her boyfriend Otto, played by Kevin Kline.
 Otto seduces Wanda with a string of Italian words and songs, including, as he places her black lace stocking over his face, a cry of “Benito Mussolini!”
 He takes breaks to sniff his own armpits, then breathes in the scent of one of her knee-high boots, before inflating it to imitate an elephant, and then beating himself with it.
-No wonder Kline won the Oscar for this movie — his O-face alone is worth a golden statue.
+No wonder Kline won the Oscar for this movie — his absolutely ridiculous O-face alone is worth a golden statue.

-Runner-up worst-nightmare sex: John Cusack, in HIGH FIDELITY (2000), imagines his ex-girlfriend having ecstatic sex with his long-haired hippie upstairs neighbor (Tim Robbins).
+John Cusack, in High Fidelity (2000), imagines his ex-girlfriend having ecstatic sex with his long-haired hippie upstairs neighbor (Tim Robbins).
 Cusack’s voice-over: “No one in the history of the world is having better sex than the sex you are having with Ian… in my head.”
 Meanwhile, Nightmare-Robbins licks the woman’s neck, bears his teeth in a raunchy grimace, and spreads his arms wide to shimmy.
+Chilling.

 2. TEAM AMERICA: WORLD POLICE (2004)

 Oh man, we just looked up this scene to refresh our memory, and happened upon the original, uncensored, two-minute long version of the puppet sex scene in this movie.
 There’s puppet poop play!
 Puppet watersports!
 (And we’re not talking windsurfing.)
 Puppet salad-tossing!
-But even the much cleaner final cut that made it into the movie — less than a minute long — is simultaneously hilarious and wrong.
+But even the much cleaner final cut which made it into the movie — less than a minute long — is simultaneously hilarious and wrong.
 Some of the sex positions are not humanly possible — and even if they were, you could never show them in an R-rated movie.
-We love the swift transition from candle-lit chest-stroking and sensually intertwined legs to hardcore doggy-style fucking — all to the tune of a romantic power ballad.
+We love the swift transition from candle-lit chest-stroking and sensually intertwined legs to hardcore doggy-style fucking — all to the tune of a romantic power ballad (“All I Ask Is That You’re a Woman”).
 Pretty impressive for a plastic doll with no penis.

 1. SKIN DEEP (1989)

-More latex humor!
-In this classic scene, a philandering woman offers her lover (John Ritter) one of her partner’s condoms, and it turns out to be glow-in-the-dark blue.
-When Rick, the man of the house, returns, Ritter jumps into a closet, while Rick dons a red glow-in-the-dark condom as a sexy surprise… but the real surprise is when he finds Ritter in the closet.
+Our favorite classic condom scene is in the otherwise forgettable film Skin Deep.
+In it, a philandering woman offers her extracurricular lover (John Ritter) one of her partner’s condoms, and it turns out to be glow-in-the-dark blue.
+When Rick, the woman’s partner, returns, Ritter jumps into a closet, while Rick dons a red glow-in-the-dark condom as a sexy surprise… but the real surprise is when he finds Ritter in the closet.
 Man fighting ensues.
 Oh, did we mention that the lights are out for most of this scene?
 Which means that the entire thing plays out via two bobbing, erect, disembodied, condom-clad penises.
 Now that’s a sword fight.